chipweinberger/flutter_blue_plus/packages/vx_flutter_blue/MOCKING.md

 class MyApp extends StatelessWidget {
   MyApp({Key? key}) : super(key: key);
-  //instance of FlutterBluePlus that will be passed
+  //instance of VXFlutterBlue that will be passed
-  //throughout the app as necessary FlutterBluePlusMockable bluePlusMockable = FlutterBluePlusMockable();//<--
+  //throughout the app as necessary VXFlutterBlueMockable bluePlusMockable = VXFlutterBlueMockable();//<--

   @override
   Widget build(BuildContext context) {